 As far as alcohol goes, this list of ingredients list is sparse; this means each plays an integral role in how the finished product tastes.
 Grains of rice are ‘polished’ down to reveal the starch at their centre – the lower the polishing ratio, the cleaner and more delicate the flavour.

 Junmai means “pure rice”, and is made with rice, water yeast and koji without the use of additives like distilled alcohol.
 Rice grains are generally polished down to 50 per cent-60 per cent of their original size.

-Second tier sake: Honjozo, Ginjō and Daiginjō
+Second-tier sake: Honjozo, Ginjō and Daiginjō

-These varieties require the same polishing ratio as their Junmai counterparts, and are topped up with a small amount of distilled alcohol to achieve distinct flavour notes.
+These varieties require the same polishing ratio as their Junmai counterparts and are topped up with a small amount of distilled alcohol to achieve distinct flavour notes.
 Honjozo sake must be polished to 70 per cent of its original size.

-Third tier sake: Futsu
+Third-tier sake: Futsu

-No minimum polishing ratio required, and no restrictions on additives.
+No minimum polishing ratio is required, and no restrictions on additives.
 While futsu saturates the market at 75 per cent and is likely to be the least expensive bottle on the list (generally considered “table sake”), be prepared to pay the price in hangover recovery time.